-- where we merge out of existence or convey or transfer our assets substantially as an entirety, the resulting entity must agree to be legally responsible for our obligations under the Notes; - · immediately after giving effect to the transaction, no default or Event of Default shall have occurred and be continuing; and - we must deliver certain certificates and documents to the trustee.
+- where we merge out of existence or convey or transfer all or substantially all of our assets, the resulting entity must agree to be legally responsible for our obligations under the Notes; - · immediately after giving effect to the transaction, no default or Event of Default shall have occurred and be continuing; and - we must deliver certain certificates and documents to the trustee.

-An assumption by any person of obligations under the Notes and the indenture might be deemed for federal income tax purposes to be an exchange of the Notes for new Notes by the holders thereof, resulting in recognition of gain or loss for such purposes and possibly other adverse tax consequences to the holders.
+An assumption by any person of obligations under the Notes and the indenture might be deemed for U.S. federal income tax purposes to be an exchange of the Notes for new Notes by the holders thereof, resulting in recognition of gain or loss for such purposes and possibly other adverse tax consequences to the holders.
 Holders should consult their own tax advisors regarding the tax consequences of such an assumption.